msalemor/azure-appservice-to-mssql-fw-otions/README.md

 - On the WebApp
   - Go to networking settings
   - Get the list of outbound IPs
-- Navigate to the SQL Server
+- Navigate to the Azure SQL instance
   - Open the firewall settings
   - Add the list of the WebApp outbound IPs